agateau/blog/2013/05/22/homerun-1.0.0/index.md

 As for me, I am going to return to what I enjoy most: working on applications.
 In the next months I plan to get more involved in KDEPIM, starting with what I do best: obsessing beyond reason about widgets layouts and margins.
-Once I feel familiar enough with the code base, to know the codebase enough, I'll try to get a bit out of my comfort zone and help fixing underlying bugs.
+Once I feel familiar enough with the code base, I'll try to get a bit out of my comfort zone and help fixing underlying bugs.

 [Homerun]: http://userbase.kde.org/Homerun